mo10101010/Gear-Design-GUI-app/README.md

 5. GearCallusApp.mlapp
 6. Questionapp.mlapp

-##How it works
+## How it works
-THe GearDesignApp.mlapp is devided into 2 sections:
+The GearDesignApp.mlapp is divided into 2 sections:
-  1.Inputs section --> 6 inputs
+1. Inputs section --> 6 inputs
-  2.OUtout section --> 18 outputs
+2. Outputs section --> 18 outputs

 Steps:
-  1.The user enters the main gear data then adds
+1. The user enters the main gear data then adds